I knew I’d have to get my hands dirty if I wanted to get on the property ladder…

 Louise is a primary school teacher in Carshalton, and saved for nearly eight years in order to buy her first property.
 Aged just 21, Louise set herself a property budget of around £200,000-£220,000 and started putting away as much money as she could towards her deposit.

 She explains, “I made the decision to continue living with my parents so I could put aside as much money as possible.
 Saving wasn’t easy by any means; I had to be really disciplined.
-Each month, as soon as I got paid, I would transfer £200 to my Help to Buy ISA and a further £800 to my personal savings account.
+Each month, as soon as I got paid, I would transfer money to my personal savings account.
 It was a huge commitment every month, but it was worth it when I look at what it’s enabled me to do.
 I also think it’s made the transition to living on my own and managing my household expenditure a lot easier, as my monthly outgoings are in a similar region, when I take into account mortgage repayments, utility bills, service charge and food bills.”

 About her decision to buy a property that required a lot of work, instead of a new build property, Louise comments, “I knew I wanted to stay in Carshalton if possible, as I grew up here and it’s a lovely town, all my family and friends are close by as well as my job.
 But because we’re so close to London it does mean property is expensive, so I spent a lot of time looking at the property market to see what I wanted and whether I’d be able to afford it.
 The reality for me, so that I could stay local was a one bed flat, and even then I thought the chances of me finding what I wanted within my price range were fairly slim.”